pboivin/flou/README.md

 **Features:**

-- Transforms images on initial page load — does not expose Glide URLs
+- Transforms images on initial page load (does not expose Glide URLs)
+- Alternatively, leverages custom Glide configurations (e.g. images stored on S3)
-- Generates simple markup for `img` and `picture` HTML elements
+- Generates responsive HTML for `img` and `picture` elements
 - Useable with static site generators and in CLI scripts
-- Framework agnostic — a set of plain PHP classes
+- Framework agnostic (a set of plain PHP classes)

 **Requirements:**